Dr. Yaseen Ghulam

 • Impact of regulation changes on the productivity of the banking sector in the Indian sub- continent (with Shabbar Jaffry and S. Pascoe), Asia Pacific Productivity Conference, University of Queensland Australia (14-16 July 2004).

-• Choice experiments for quality and sustainability labelling in seafood products: Empirical findings from the United Kingdom (with Shabbar Jaffry)
+• Choice experiments for quality and sustainability labelling in seafood products: Empirical findings from the United Kingdom (with Shabbar Jaffry, Helen Pickering, David Whitmarsh and Prem Wattage), Imperial College London (April 2001).

-Key teaching activities across 27-year career (1995 – 2022) in chronological order.
+Key teaching activities across my 24-year career (1995 – 2019) in chronological order.
 As a unit coordinator, I also authored the material used in my teachings.

 Period: January 2016 – August 2019